-Investing in a new furnace is a big commitment.
+Investing in furnace replacement is a big commitment.
 We recognize that and want to make your experience as easy as possible.
-You will experience increased comfort and lower energy bills right away when you choose a well-designed system for your home.
-Our service advisors take the time to learn the unique needs of your house and design a system for you that is correctly sized and properly installed.
+You will experience increased comfort and lower energy bills right away when you choose a well-designed heating system for your home.
+Our HVAC service advisors take the time to learn the unique needs of your house and design a heating system for you that is correctly sized and properly installed.

 We do things right at A.B.
 May.
 We follow industry standards for installation and do not cut corners.
 A Kansas City Star investigation found that A.B.
 May is one of the few companies in the KC metro that even pulls permits for furnace installations at all.
 Importantly, permits give the city an opportunity to check for installation errors that could allow dangerous carbon monoxide leaks.
-Permits cost a little extra money and time, but they are an essential step for quality control.
+They take a little more money and time, but permits are an essential step for quality control.
 Learn more about our high standards on our installation process page.